I didn’t have a clue what I was getting myself into.

 Teaching English in China was, by far, the most emotionally rewarding and fulfilling thing I’ve ever challenged myself to do.
 I have walked away from this job with a softened heart, knowing that I have made a difference in so many lives.
 Sure, they won’t remember me in ten years, but I know that I made an impact on them, hopefully one that will stick with them for the rest of their life.

-And I want that, more than anything, because of the profound affect that they’ve had on my life.
+And I want that, more than anything, because of the profound effect that they’ve had on my life.
 I want my teachings to be reciprocal, because they taught me how to unconditionally open my heart and how to be a more loving and patient person.

 Because, really, no person is perfect, and our days are far more meaningful when we have someone to share our lives with.